troberts777/Savage-Worlds-Web-Tools/README.md

 			* Sci-Fi Companion - has no entries
 			* Super Powers Companion - has no entries

-####The roadmap for these tools include:
+###The roadmap for these tools include:

-* Character Creator ( rewrite in progress since Aug 9th, novice creation complete, adding of advancements is next on list )
+* Character Creator ( rewrite in progress since Aug 9th 2014, basic code completion on Sept 4th 2014 )
 	* TODO
-		* Ability to adorn armor and affect derived stats, optional derived stats (e.g. Sanity from Horror Companion )
+		* Ability to adorn armor and affect derived stats  (done with Equip/Unequip option in Gear Manager), optional derived stats (e.g. Sanity from Horror Companion )
 		* Data entry for Horror and SFC Companions
-		* Advancement

 * Robot Creator (planned)
 * World Creator (planned)